MihaiUdvar/MihaiUdvar/README.md

 I'm a dedicated and fast-learning professional eager to perfect myself as a front-enddeveloper for the imminent technological future.
 I am passionate about user-friendlyand value-adding solutions.
 My streghts are communication and teamwork.
 In addition,I'm an experienced engineer with good technical understanding of small and large projects.

-- 🔭 I’m currently learning ReactJS on Udemy.com**
+- 🔭 I’m currently learning ReactJS

 - 👯 I’m looking to collaborate on **Open source web dev projects.**